Avishka-55/OUSL-GPA-Calculator/README.md

 # OUSL-GPA-Calculator
 Upload your result sheet (Excel) and instantly calculate your GPA.
-Simple, user-friendly, and works offline in your browser! https://avishka-55.github.io/OUSL-GPA-Calculator/
+Simple and user-friendly. https://avishka-55.github.io/OUSL-GPA-Calculator/